ActualFrancia/VisionOS-Smart-Home-App/README.md

 ## Features

-- **Device Control:** Easily manage and control various smart home devices such as lights, thermostats, and cameras.
+- **Device Control:** Easily manage and control various smart home devices such as lights, thermostats, cameras, and health devices.

 - **Room Details:** Explore detailed information about each room, including temperature, device status, and specific controls.